Krystian-L-Lis/Stage/README.md

 + `I_ReceiverList` and `I_MutReceiverList` - Immutable and mutable interfaces implemented by `ReceiverList`.
 + `I_Receiver` - An interface used for pairing.
 + `A_Signal` and `A_Receiver` - Automatic insertion mechanism through `FB_Init`.
++ `FindSignal`, `FindRec` - Function used to find Signals and Receivers within their corresponding lists.
++ `FindManySignals`, `FindManyRecs` - Function used to find multiple Signals and Receivers within their corresponding lists.
+This is an experimental feature.

 > **Warning:** Lists will create a debug message upon overflow!